aosabook/500lines/functionalDB/functionalDB.markdown

 \end{table}
 </latex>

 We are now ready to report the results.
-The result clause structure is unwieldy for this purpose, so we will convert it into an an index-like structure (map of maps) --- with a significant twist.
+The result clause structure is unwieldy for this purpose, so we will convert it into an an index-like structure (map of maps)&mdash;with a significant twist.

 To understand the twist, we must first introduce the idea of a _binding pair_, which is a pair that matches a variable name to its value.
 The variable name is the one used at the predicate clauses, and the value is the value found in the result clauses.